 Lindskog & Nylander believe the mural is based on the dance of death in Basel, but this sounds improbable.
 In particular there's the technical problem that between 1505-1527 (when the mural is thought to have been painted) there were no books with depictions of the dance in Basel.
 The first mass-produced pictures of the dance in Basel were by Merian in 1621 — i.e. 100 years too late for Malmö.

-If one has to make a guess about the source of inspiration, I would rather suggest Heidelberger Totentanz — also known as Doten dantz mit figuren (picture to the left).
-Partly because it was available in print no later than 1488, partly because it was popular (there are three exemplars on the Net), and partly because the cadavers have big snakes — like in Malmö, but as opposed to Basel.
+If one has to make a guess about the source of inspiration, I would rather suggest Der Doten dantz mit Figuren (picture to the left).
+Partly because it was available in print no later than 1488, partly because it was popular (there were three editions), and partly because the cadavers have big snakes — like in Malmö, but as opposed to Basel.
 In passing we notice that the cadavers also have big snakes in the dance in Nørre Alslev.

 Click on the six thumbnails for further information.